 5. Measure Your Success

 At National Laser Institute, we offer medical aesthetic training to medical professionals and those looking to enter the medical aesthetic industry.
-Our courses consists of hands-on training with dermal fillers, laser treatments, Botox, and much more.
+Our courses consist of hands-on training with dermal fillers, laser treatments, Botox, and much more.
 Attendees will learn in a medical spa environment from experts in the industry, gaining the knowledge and confidence they need to perform their own services.

 National Laser Institute is recognized as gold standard education and is the leader in the medical aesthetics industry.
 They’ve earned many outstanding reviews as well as an A+ rating at the BBB.
-To learn more about medical aesthetic training or National Laser Institute, please call 800.982.6817.